parc-ccnx-archive/ccnxSimpleFileTransfer/README.md

 LICENSE
 -------

-This software is licensed under the BSD License.
+This software is licensed under the PARC Software License.
 See LICENSE File.